turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/6-stake-account-storage.md

     });
 }
 ```
-4. The total amount of NEAR that is escrowed for storage across all accounts is tracked on the [STAKE][2].
-This is specific
-to the [STAKE][2] use case related to its "profit sharing" program to boost STAKE token yield - that's a future topic for
+4. The total amount of NEAR that is escrowed for storage across all accounts is tracked on [STAKE][2].
+This is specific to the [STAKE][2] use case related to its "profit sharing" program to boost STAKE token yield - that's a future topic for discussion.
-discussion.
 5. Finally, we return the account's storage balance.
 It uses a private function that is shared with `storage_balance_of`
 ```rust
 fn _storage_balance_of(&self, account_id: &str) -> AccountStorageBalance {